Traewelling/traewelling/privacypolicy_en.md

 Fediverse service, no e-mail address is transmitted; an e-mail address is not mandatory.

 If an e-mail address is provided, we use it for important notifications regarding your account.
+Where available, additional e-mail notifications (e.g. about interactions, statistics, ...) can be individually enabled or disabled in the settings.

 The processing of data entered during registration is based on your consent (Art.
 6 para.
 1 lit. a GDPR).
 For information on storage periods and account deletion, please refer to the "Deleting your account" section.